Showing posts with label Duty Free. Show all posts

 Practical Tips for Duty-Free

-• Declare Excess Items: Always declare goods exceeding duty-free limits to avoid penalties.
+• Declare Excess Items: Always declare goods exceeding duty-free limits.

-• Avoid Prohibited Items: Narcotics, explosives, and counterfeit goods are strictly banned and carry legal consequences.
+• Avoid Prohibited Items: Narcotics, explosives, and counterfeit goods are strictly banned.

-• Keep Receipts: Retain purchase receipts for high-value items like gold or electronics to verify value at customs.
+• Keep Receipts: Retain receipts for high-value items.

 Frequently Asked Questions